 Preheat oven to 350 degrees.
-Over a large bowl, sift together the flour, spices, baking soda, and salt.
+Over a large bowl, sift together the flour, spices, baking soda, salt, and candied ginger.
 Set aside to wait for the rest of the gang.

 In the bowl of your mixer, cream together the butter and sugar until light and fluffy.
 Beat in the egg, then add the coffee, molasses, and grated ginger.
 Slowly add the dry ingredients and minced ginger on low speed, just until mixed.
 Refrigerate for 30 minutes.

 Using a cookie scoop, fashion them into little balls, and roll them in the fancy sugar.
 Place the cookies about two inches apart onto an ungreased cookie sheet, and flatten ever so slightly.
 Bake for 15-16 minutes in the preheated oven, check at 8 just to turn the pan around for even cooking.
 Don’t let them go too far or you will end up with ginger snaps!